tc-ca/alexa-gc-recalls/README.md

-## Project Overview

 **alexa-gc-recalls** is a research project exploring how government services can be provided through voice interface.

 ## Origin

-This project got its start through the Government’s OneGC Program Office which hosted an Alexa proof-of-concept [proof-of-concept](https://www.youtube.com/watch?v=jkA7NmMNpl4) for period of two weeks.
+This project got its start through the Government’s OneGC Program Office which hosted an Alexa [proof-of-concept](https://www.youtube.com/watch?v=jkA7NmMNpl4) for period of two weeks.

 ## Data Source